Quick & Easy Buttermilk Biscuits

-- 1 cup (120 grams) all-purpose flour*
+- 1 cup all-purpose flour*

-- 1 ½ tsp.
-(6 grams) baking powder
+- 1 ½ teaspoons baking powder

-- 1 ½ tsp.
-(6 grams) granulated sugar
+- 1 ½ teaspoons granulated sugar

-- ⅛ tsp.
-(1 gram) salt
+- ⅛ teaspoon salt

-- 4 Tbsp.
-(57 grams) unsalted butter, cold
+- 4 Tablespoons unsalted butter, cold

-- ½ cup (114 grams) full-fat buttermilk, room temperature
+- ½ cup full-fat buttermilk, room temperature

 Preheat oven to 425°F (218°C).
 Line a baking sheet with parchment paper and set aside.